MNwelcomesYou

 Our organizing DAR chapter meeting took place at the Willmar Library on February 17, 1925.
 There were twelve organizing members and of these, nine were named officers.
 This initial meeting was the foundation for the Willmar Chapter, NSDAR, of today.

 Located in central Minnesota, the Willmar Chapter, NSDAR, continues to promote “God, Home, & Country” in its support of historic preservation, patriotism, and education.
 The chapter celebrated its 50th anniversary in 1975.
 Two charter members and an organizing member were able to attend the celebration.
 One chartered member died in 2008 at the age of 107 and is interred at Lakewood Cemetery in Minneapolis.
-She has been honored with a Find A Grave memorial that reflects her dedication and support of DAR.
+She has been honored with a Find a Grave memorial that reflects her dedication and support of DAR.

 We Promote Historic Preservation, Patriotism and Education